benweissmann/dbsc-proxy/README.md

 `0.0.0.0:8000`.
 Make sure to change this to `127.0.0.1:<port>` if you don't want to proxy to accept external traffic.

-- `DBSC_PROXY_UPSTREAM`: The URL of the upstream service to send requests to.
+- `dbsc_proxy`: The URL of the upstream service to send requests to.
 Required.
 Must be an `http` or `https` URL.
 May not contain a path, query parameters, or username/password (i.e., must consist only of `http` or `https` protocol, a hostname or IP, and optional port).
 If you provide an `https://` URL, the certificate will be validated.

 - `DBSC_PROXY_SECRET`: A secret used for signing and encryption.
 Required.
+You should use a random value of at least 32 bytes, encoded however you'd like (we hash the given string, so it doesn't matter if you base64 encode it, hex, or anything else). `cat /dev/urandom | head -c 32 | base64` should give you a suitable value.

 - `DBSC_PROXY_COOKIE_NAME`: The name of the cookie you want to protect with DBSC.
   Defaults to `session`.
 This should be the cookie that authenticates user